helenst/helenst.github.io/about.md

 I used to take a lot of [photos](https://www.flickr.com/orangebrompton).

-These days I'm more into [painting and drawing](https://www.instagram.com/sherbertflavour/).
+These days I do lots of painting and drawing - be warned that I often draw (tasteful) nudes so depending on your standards, [my Instagram](https://www.instagram.com/sherbertflavour/) might be considered NSFW.

 Sometimes I [travel](http://bikehippies.com/).